 - When you get up from your table to return to the buffet, place your napkin on the seat of your chair to let others know you are returning.

 - If you feel the urge to cough or sneeze, turn your head away from the serving table.
+Even if there is a sneeze guard, some of the germs can spread to the food.

 - Even though you are serving yourself at a buffet, you will want to leave a tip.
 The staff still has to remove dirty plates and clean the table.

 - Most buffet style restaurants have a policy of not allowing doggie bags with leftovers.
+You may eat all you want, as long as you do it there.

 Hosting a Buffet